 There’s more: On one waterslide, you can’t even see the bottom when you push off from the top.
 You may rappel through the next waterfall.
 Much of canyoning’s appeal stems from the fact that every canyon is different; each will present its own special features and challenges.

 Any outdoor sport is inherently riskier than, say, watching television.
 (Physically riskier, that is.
 We would argue that television presents a bigger risk to your brain.)
 If you head out into an unknown canyon with just a rope, a buddy, and a lot of optimism, you’re definitely in high-risk territory.
 Most canyoning is done with guides, who are intimately familiar with every pool, slide, and waterfall in a particular canyon.
 Use of a qualified guide will greatly reduce, but will not eliminate, the risks of canyoning.

-2018 March 5 to 18 A Gay Travel New Zealand Adventure Tour Physical Challenge: Our Gay Travel New Zealand Adventure happens in the adventure capital of the world!
+2018 March 5 to 18 – Call for Availability A Gay Travel New Zealand Adventure Tour Physical Challenge: Our Gay Travel New Zealand Adventure happens in the adventure capital of the world!
 The variety and depth of natural beauty of this isolated South Pacific island group will impress and inspire you.
-Enjoy hiking trails and glaciers, kayaking, biking, canyoning, rafting, and […]
+Enjoy hiking trails and glaciers, kayaking, […]

-Future Dates to be announced Sign Up to receive the latest details!
-How about a gay cultural tour of Egypt?
+2018 Coming Soon!
+Sign Up to receive the latest details!
+How about a gay cultural tour of Israel?
 A Gay Adventure Tour in Israel Physical Challenge: Join this gay Israel adventure tour for a high-adrenaline exploration of the antiquity, geography, and culture of Israel!
-Soak up thousands of years of history by exploring […]
+Soak up thousands of years of history by exploring the famous […]